Klingalese

-Studio portrait of a Klingalese woman, Stafhell & Kleingrothe (Fotostudio), 1890-1905.
+Studio portrait of a Klingalese woman, Stafhell & Kleingrothe (Fotostudio), 1890–1905.

-Klingalese (Malay: Orang Keling, Dutch: Klingalezen, Kodja's, English: Klingalese) referred to an ethnic group in at least Dutch East Indies (Indonesia), Straits Settlements and British India, originating from the Coromandel Coast, Kalinga and the Malabar region.
-They were predominantly Shiite muslims and traders.
+The Klingalese (Malay: Orang Keling; Dutch: Klingalezen or Kodja) referred to an ethnic group in at least Dutch East Indies (Indonesia), Straits Settlements and British India, originating from the Coromandel Coast, Kalinga and the Malabar region.
+They were predominantly Shiite Muslims and traders.
 At least at the beginning of the 20th century there was a Klingalese quarter in Padang.
-In British India Klingalese was also used to designate a specific ethnic group, witness antiquarian photography captions, shown here.
-Klingalezen was also used in the Dutch East Indies (Indonesia) in a broader sense including other Asian minorities as well.
+In British India, the Klingalese was also used to designate a specific ethnic group, witness antiquarian photography captions, shown here.
+The Klingalezen was also used in the Dutch East Indies (Indonesia) in a broader sense including other Asian minorities as well.